msaevan101/msaevan101/README.md

 - 🔭 I just realised, that I have to learn a lot🙊
 - 🔭 I’m currently working on personal skills👩‍💻
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently practicing for IELTS exam 🤣
-- 🥅 2021 Goals: Learn as much as possible and apply to a College😵
+- 🥅 2022 Goals: Learn as much as possible and apply to a College😵
 - 💬 Ask me about Nothing ✖️
 - 📫 How to reach me: Anywhere
 - 😄 Pronouns: He/Him🧍